lucas-oma/lucas-oma.github.io/src/content/blog/detr.md

 What if we treated **object detection as a direct prediction problem,** like image classification — but instead of predicting a single label, **we predict a set of objects,** each with its class and bounding box?

-That's the core idea behind DETR (short for **DE**tection **TR**ansformer), presented by [Carion et al., 2020](https://arxiv.org/abs/2005.12872).
+That's the core idea behind DETR (short for **DE**tection **TR**ansformer), presented by <a  target="_blank" rel="noopener noreferrer" href="https://arxiv.org/abs/2005.12872">Carion et al., 2020</a>.
 It reframes object detection as a set prediction task and uses a Transformer encoder-decoder architecture to learn how to do it end-to-end, without any of the traditional detection-specific hacks.

 No anchors.